David-B-M/cmsc447-sp2024-himalayans/README.md

 Here is how our application is currently lookin!
 You can load the app up and see the the following pages.

 To quickstart, either click the `LevelExample` link at the top nap bar of our app, or just go to ChooseLevel then level 1 (the other two levels are still under development).
 To jump, press the up arrow key.
 The game will freeze if you hit a rock or when time runs out.
+Refresh to play again.

 See the Use Case Diagram / Use Case document for the general flow of the application.